oracle-livelabs/apex/forms-to-apex-adb/5-enhance-oracle-forms/5-enahnce-oracle-forms.md

 In this lab, you will build on the business logic analysis performed on the “Customers’ form” in Lab 1.
 After migrating and enhancing the business logic, it’s time to modernize the application within APEX.

-You will make the following enhancements to the Customers component:
-- Configure Credit Rating to use a Static LOV.
--	Customize the Customer Form.
+Estimated Time: 15 Minutes

+### Objectives
+In this lab, you:

+- Configure List of Values
-- Customize the Faceted Search.
+- Define and organize facets for the Faceted Search page to filter data effectively.
-- Customize the Interactive Report.

-You will also further improve the application through enhancing the following components:
--	Navigation Menu
--	Authentication Scheme
--	UI Enhancements
+- Define and personalize the Interactive Report views, allowing end-users to interact with and save their report configurations.
+- Create and organize navigation menu entries for Customers and Orders, and assign appropriate parent list entries to make the menu cleaner and more user-friendly.
+- Disable authentication to make the application publicly accessible, suitable for a public-facing application.

-## Task 1: Configure Credit Rating to use a Static LOV
+## Task 1: Configure List of Values

-1. The table ** S_CUSTOMER ** has a column named ** CREDIT_RATING ** with a check constraint.
+1. The table ** S\_CUSTOMER ** has a column named ** CREDIT\_RATING ** with a check constraint.
 The column can only contain the following values: **EXCELLENT, GOOD, POOR**.
 Creating a list of values is important to prevent end-users from entering invalid options.

     ![App Builder](images/constraint.png " ")